sorbet/sorbet/website/docs/faq.md

 each time!

 See [Limitations of
-flow-sensitivity](flow-sensitive.md#limitations-of-flow-sensitivity) for a full worked example.
+flow-sensitivity](flow-sensitive.md#limitations-of-flow-sensitivity) for a fully working example.

 ## What's the difference between `T.let`, `T.cast`, and `T.unsafe`?